-- 1) The course provides an overview of the geological sciences as viewed through the lens of natural hazards.
+- The course provides an overview of the geological sciences as viewed through the lens of natural hazards.
 This includes teaching both the basics of the behavior of the solid Earth, such as plate tectonics and the rock cycle, as well as other topics of interest in Earth science, such as natural resource management, and the atmosphere and climate change over geologic and human time scales.
-Because the geological sciences are very interdisciplinary, many other basic elements of the physical sciences (including physics, chemistry, and biology) are introduced and explained. - 2) The course aims to give the student better understanding of the concepts of risk, hazard, and vulnerability and how they affect them day to day and over the longer term.
+In order to approach these topics, many other basic elements of the physical sciences are introduced and explained. - The course aims to give the student better understanding of the concepts of risk, hazard, and vulnerability and how they affect them day to day and over the longer term.
 It aims to give them the tools to better evaluate risks they read about in popular press as well as those they may not be aware of. - 3) Throughout the course, they learn how to approach topics scientifically, and how to use observations to assemble and test hypotheses.
-This is reinforced through classroom interaction using clickers (remote control devices which allow real-time interaction through questions whose answers are immediately tabulated) and classroom demonstrations, as well as a required short scientific report utilizing data freely available on the internet.
-For example, one in-class demonstration involves a simulation of Hawaii's Mt.
-Kilauea using a mountain made out of Jello.
-Students predict what will happen upon the injection of "magma" from below, and then get the opportunity to perform the experiment for themselves, and are often surprised by the results.
 Ideally, this will convey the importance of scientific and critical thinking not only to science, but to the rest of their lives as well.